 All of these footwear-related issues can cause various injuries ranging from foot injury and back damage to head injury and broken bones, especially when the wearer falls or slips and falls due to the problem.

 In Pennsylvania and all across the United States, shoe manufacturers have a duty to comply with safety regulations when it comes to designing, manufacturing, creating, producing, and distributing their products.
 Failure to comply with these regulations may potentially expose the manufacturer to a product liability lawsuit.

-“Even the most reputable multi-billion-dollar shoe manufacturing company can make mistakes,” says our experienced shoes and footwear injury attorney Philadelphia.
+“Even the most reputable multi-billion-dollar shoe manufacturing company can make mistakes,” says our experienced product liability lawyer Philadelphia.
 “If a footwear manufacturing company accidentally distributes a defective shoe to its retailers and distributors, a customer may end up getting injured due to the defect.
 In that case, the injured customer will most likely be able to pursue compensation by suing the manufacturing company as well as other parties in the chain of distribution.”

 More often than not, when a footwear manufacturing company makes a mistake, it recalls the defective or faulty shoe after discovering the manufacturing defect, design defect, or inadequate warning.
 Customers can sue the manufacturer only if the footwear that caused their injury was defective, faulty or dangerous before it left the manufacturer’s possession.